MLB 11: The Show: Cover athlete

 For the second year in a row, Minnesota Twins catcher Joe Mauer is the cover athlete.
 In 2012, he was replaced by Adrián González and José Bautista.

 Demo

 A demo was released on February 22, featuring a minimum four inning day game rematch of 2010 World Series (game can go into extra innings), between the Texas Rangers and San Francisco Giants at AT&T Park.

 Commentators

 New to the MLB 11 The Show broadcast booth is former Los Angeles Dodgers first baseman Eric Karros—replacing Rex Hudler—who joins franchise veterans Matt Vasgersian and Dave Campbell to complete the three man crew.
 However, Hudler is retained in the PS2 version.

 Reception

 The PlayStation 3 version received "universal acclaim", while the PlayStation 2 and PSP versions received "generally favorable reviews", according to the review aggregation website Metacritic.

 GameZone said of the PS3 version: "The barrier to entry may be a little high for newer baseball sim gamers, but with a little persistence and plenty of practice, you’ll find yourself in love with MLB 11: The Show."

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated MLB 11: The Show for "Sports Game of the Year".